 You have been working hard on your website or blog and have read what feels like thousands of articles on search engine optimization.
 Yet you wonder: Is all of this hard work paying off?
 If you’re looking for how to check Google position, you’re in the right place.
-We will teach you everything on how to monitor where you position in Google rankings (as well as other search engines).
+We will teach you everything on how to position yourself in the Google and how to monitor your progress.

 There are plenty of various tools, both paid and free.
 Remember: There is no one ultimate solution for everyone; you need to know what will work for you.
 After reading this article, you should easily decide the best way forward!
 Google keyword rankings won’t be able to hide anything from you anymore.
 Let’s cut right to the chase!

 - 1 Why is it crucial to check your position in Google?

 - 2 How do I check my position on Google?

 - 3 Google Search Console – a free keyword rank checker from Google